 There was variation in the recruitment of apprentices in different parts of the public sector.
 During the period April 2023 to March 2024:

-• The Civil Service, at 1.6%, is comparable to the national average for the whole public sector.
+The Civil Service, NHS, and the Police all at 1.6%, are comparable to the national average for the whole public sector.

 Note: Following reclassification to the public sector, we have included Further Education & Sixth Form College returns in the headline public sector figures for the first time.
 However, the number of returns received is relatively low and potentially not representative of the whole FE college sector.
 They have been allocated to ‘Other’ in sub-sector breakdowns.